Bio & Incident Details

 The suspect, who fled the scene in the vehicle, was identified as an illegal alien who had already been deported but had returned to the United States.
 He and a second suspect were apprehended the following morning by members of the Beaver County Sheriff's Office and United States Marshals Service.

-In August 2012 the subject who was charged with shooting Deputy Fox was acquitted of murder, but convicted of weapons charges and faces a maximum of 10 years in prison.
+In August 2012 the subject who was charged with shooting Deputy Fox was acquitted of murder, but convicted of weapons charges tampering with evidence.
+He was subsequently sentenced to 10 years in prison.
+In February 2017 the subject was convicted in federal court of intentionally killing a law enforcement officer.

 Deputy Fox had served with the Millard County Sheriff's Office for five years.
 She is survived by her husband and two children.
 She is buried in Delta City Cemetery, Delta, Utah.